mongodb-developer/RealmDemo/README.md

 # RealmDemo
 Demo application demostrating how to share data layer in an KMM project using Realm Kotlin SDK and Atlas App Service.
-In application we collection user name and his twitter handle.
+In this application we collect the user name and his twitter handle.

 Webinar Link : https://www.youtube.com/watch?v=J3hDZ7PTBSk